 What is a Spectrometer?
 Types and Uses

-spectrometer is a device that measures a continuous, non-discrete physical characteristic by separating it into a spectrum of its constituent components.
+A spectrometer is a device that measures a continuous, non-discrete physical characteristic by separating it into a spectrum of its constituent components.
 The study of this data is known as spectroscopy.

 Different types of spectrometer measure different characteristics.
-The oldest and most common type of spectrometer, the optical spectrometer, measures the properties of light over a defined range of the electromagnetic spectrum.
+The most common type of spectrometer, the USB spectrometer, measures the properties of light over a defined range of the electromagnetic spectrum.
 The spectral range measured varies from device to device depending on the design of the spectrometer and its intended use, but most operate around the visible part of the spectrum.
 Wide range optical spectrometers may also extend into the near-infrared and UV regions.

 Other types of spectrometer include mass spectrometers and nuclear magnetic resonance (NMR) spectrometers, but unless otherwise stated, 'spectrometer' is generally used to refer to optical devices.